thoqbk/openai-pdf/README.md

 Once the PDF has been converted to text, the next step is to call the OpenAI API and pass the text along with queries such as "Extract fields: 'PO Number', 'Total Quantity'".
 The response will be in JSON format, and GSON can be used to parse it and extract the final results.
 This two-step process of converting the PDF to text and then using OpenAI's natural language processing capabilities can be an effective solution for extracting information from PDF files.

-The query is as simple as follows with %s is replaced by PO text content:
+The query is as simple as follows with %s replaced by PO text content:
 ```java
 private static final String QUERY = """
     Want to extract fields: "PO Number", "Total Amount", "Total Quantity" and "Delivery Address".